Pisgah Hill Preserve

 The Pisgah Hill forested block is connected across a few rural roads and conserved farms to even larger conservation priority areas including Runaround Pond, the New Gloucester Intervale, Bradbury Mountain, and Pineland.

-Pisgah Hill Preserve "North" A short trail spur and trailhead at 159 North Pownal Road is primarily designed to get off-trail enthusiasts including hunters and foragers across the powerline and onto the large undeveloped parcel; it is also a quiet trail for a short on-trail hike, or for convenient access to a mossy picnic ledge, beaver pond, and vernal pools.
-There is a small parking lot marked only by a kiosk well-away from the road.
-The primitive narrow trail includes ledges, roots, and rocks.
+Pisgah Hill Preserve North: A short 0.3-mile access trail at 159 North Pownal Road in New Gloucester is designed to get off-trail enthusiasts including hunters and foragers across the powerline and onto the large undeveloped parcel.
+It is a quiet trail for a short hike, or convenient access to a mossy picnic ledge, beaver ponds, and vernal pools.

 Pisgah Hill Preserve was established in 2010 and expanded multiple times through the acquisition of numerous parcels through 2023.
 The preserve is part of a 300-acre public landscape of protected land.

-- Dogs are welcome, but on leash or voice control, with strict attention to pet waste removal.
+- Dogs are welcome under voice control or on a leash.
 Due to deer wintering, we ask that dogs be on leash during periods of deep snow; deer struggle to maintain energy during the winter; dogs and humans cause them to expend this precious energy.
-When fawns are born in the Spring, we ask to please keep dogs on leash as well.

-- Safe and responsible hunting on the preserve is encouraged.
-As a courtesy and also noting Maine law, please call RRCT prior to any trapping on the parcel.
+- Safe and responsible hunting is allowed.
+All trail users should wear blaze orange during hunting season. s a courtesy and also noting Maine law, please call RRCT prior to any trapping on the parcel.

 Royal River Conservation Trust protects and stewards properties, including Pisgah Hill Preserve, located within the traditional homelands of the Wabanaki.
 We strive to ensure that our properties are inclusive and accessible and provide opportunities for healing, education, and respite.